NLnetLabs/bcder/README.md

 ## License

-`ber-rs` is distributed under the terms of the BSD-3-clause license.
+_bcder_ is distributed under the terms of the BSD-3-clause license.
 See LICENSE for details.